carolinee228/FOSS4G-Access-To-Services/README.md

 ### Step 1: Set Up the Environment

 This step identifies your workshop folder and tells Python where to find your scripts.
+**Note: This step requires you to alter one line in the code, read carefully below and follow based on Windows/macOS/Linux.**

 ```python
 # --- Step 1: Set up the Environment ---